 The LM-5 comes in a 42 mm x 13 mm polished stainless steel case.
 Protecting the dial is a domed sapphire crystal with an inside anti-reflective coating.
 A domed sapphire crystal bezel with 120 clicks unidirectional rotation allows the timing of events up to 60 minutes without the risk of accidentally resetting the time.
-The unique sapphire bezel is not only good looking, but it is also extremely scratch proof.
+The unique sapphire bezel is not only good-looking, but it is also extremely scratch-resistant.

 Powering the LM-5 is a Swiss-made ETA 2824-2 caliber.
 The ETA movement is highly accurate, however for those who want chronometer accuracy, which is +/- 5 seconds per day, there is a COSC chronometer upgrade for $399.

 The case back is stainless steel.
 The screw-down crown is steel and is signed with “O7.”
 Water-resistance is rated to 200 meters.
 A 3D carbon leather sport strap with a folding clasp is standard (22 mm width at lugs).
 And a German-made Milanese mesh bracelet (shown) is optional for $199.